Katsiarynakavaleuskaya/python-course-tasks/README.md

-# Python Mini-Tasks Portfolio
+# 📚 Python Learning Portfolio

-**Author:** Katsiaryna Kavaleuskaya
+## 💡 Overview
-**Goal:** This repository collects small Python scripts and mini-projects created as part of my studies and self-development as a future data scientist.
+This repository contains my Python learning projects and practice scripts, covering topics from basic syntax to algorithmic thinking, input validation, and real-world task automation.
-Here, you can find my learning process, code style, and practical problem-solving skills.
-Embracing AI as a tool for faster, smarter, and more productive solutions.
+Each script is designed to be **self-contained**, easy to run, and follows **clean code** principles and **PEP-8** standards.

 ---